Skip to main content

 A Manager registers itself as handler during init():

-void SpawnManager::init(GameWorld& gameWorld) noexcept override {
+void SpawnManager::init(GameWorld& gameWorld) {

 }